Vention

-Vention is a Canadian automation company whose platform combines engineering software and plug-and-play automation components.
-It supplies parts, designs hardware, and provides e-commerce and 3-D computer-aided design (CAD) software.
-Vention is headquartered in Montreal, Canada, and has offices in Berlin, Germany, and Boston, Massachusetts.
+Vention is a global industrial automation company headquartered in Montreal, Canada.
+It supplies an AI-powered full-stack platform that combines engineering software, automation hardware, and physical AI to enable manufacturers to design, deploy, and operate turnkey or custom automation solutions.

+The platform includes plug-and-play automation components, cloud-based engineering software, and 3D computer-aided design (CAD) tools.
+Its physical AI capabilities are powered by GRIIP (Generalized Robotic Industrial Intelligence Pipeline) which integrates Vention's proprietary AI models with Nvidia Isaac foundation models to enable autonomous robotic perception, pose estimation, grasp selection, and motion planning.

+As of 2026, Vention has deployed more than 28,000 machines at over 4,000 factories worldwide.

+In addition to its Canadian headquarters, Vention maintains international operations, including a European office in Munich, Germany.

 Clients

-Vention's customers include engineers at more than 3,000 factories owned by companies such as Toyota, General Electric, Tesla, Siemens, and Airbus, as well as Google, Amazon, Boeing and Lockheed.
-Customers create, design and order custom equipment on Vention's online platform to be used in their production lines, including test benches, robot work stations and assembly lines.
-The company launched code-free robot programming tools to let users program their robot in the cloud, order the entire robot cell, and deploy it on their manufacturing floor.
+Vention's global customer base encompasses over 4,000 factories around the world, including 90 companies listed on the 2025 Fortune 500.
+Major enterprise clients include manufacturers across the automotive, aerospace, technology, and consumer goods sectors, such as Toyota, General Electric, Tesla, Siemens, and Airbus, as well as Google, Amazon, Boeing, Lockheed, L'Oréal and The Hershey Company.

+Through Vention's cloud-based platform, users design and order custom automated equipment for their production lines, including custom robot workstations, cobots, and industrial palletizers, physical AI, and end-of-line packaging automation.

 History

+Foundation and Series A funding

 In 2016, Vention was founded in Montreal, Canada by Etienne Lacroix, a former General Electric Co. product manager and McKinsey consultant, and Max Windisch.

 In 2017, Vention raised $3.5M USD with support from White Star Capital, Bolt, and Real Ventures.
-In the same year, Vention announced the beta launch of its 3D CAD software - MachineBuilder.
+In the same year, Vention announced the beta launch of its 3D CAD software, MachineBuilder.

 Vention launched its MachineMotion controller and MachineApps to create a plug-and-play approach when programming equipment motions in 2018.
 The following year, Vention raised $13M USD in Series A funding, led by Bain Capital Ventures.
 In the same year, Vention launched MachineLogic, a code-free environment to program, simulate, and deploy industrial automation sequences.

+Series B funding

 Vention raised $30M USD in Series B funding in 2020, led by Georgian Partners, Bain Capital Ventures, and White Star Capital.
 Vention opened an EMEA office in Berlin, Germany in 2021 to provide assistance to manufacturers on both sides of the Atlantic.
 In the same year, Vention announced alliances with FANUC, OnRobot, and Universal Robots.

 In 2022, Vention raised over $95M USD in Series C financing, led by Georgian and Fidelity, and opened a new office in Boston, Massachusetts.
 In the same year, Vention launched MachineCloud, software for assisted industrial automation deployment.

+Distribution center

 Vention opened a new distribution center in Montreal, Canada in 2023 with over 70,000 sq feet to assemble, test, package, and ship all North American orders.
 In the same year, Vention opened its Vention Experience Center, a training and development center in its Montreal headquarters, to train automation practitioners.